AryanGanotra07/note-sync-be/README.md

-# Express.js Application Setup
+# Notes-Sync BE

-This is a guide to setting up an Express.js application using Node.js version v16.20.2.
+This is a guide to setting up the backend of notes-sync application using Node.js version v16.20.2.
+It is required to run the websocket server for syncing multiple devices/tabs in real time for updating notes and handling conflicts.

 ## Prerequisites